paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-169-military-construction-and-military-family-housing.md

 Subsec. (a)(1).
 Pub.
 L. 116–283, § 2811(a)(1)(A), substituted “family housing and military unaccompanied housing under the jurisdiction of the Department of Defense or acquired or constructed under subchapter IV of this chapter (in this section referred to as ‘covered housing units’)” for “housing units”.

 Subsec. (b)(1).
 Pub.
-L. 116–283, § 2811(a)(1)(B)(ii), inserted “covered” before “housing units” in two places.
+L. 116–283, § 2811(a)(1)(B)(ii), inserted “covered” before “housing units” in subpars.
+(A) and (B).

 Pub.
 L. 116–283, § 2811(a)(1)(B)(i), substituted “covered housing units” for “housing under subchapter IV and this subchapter” in introductory provisions.

 #### Notification of Designation
 Pub.
 L. 116–92, div.
 B, title XXX, § 3012(b), Dec.
 20, 2019, 133 Stat.
 1921, provided that: “Not later than 60 days after the date of the enactment of this Act [Dec.
-20, 2019], the Secretary of Defense shall notify the congressional defense committees [Committees on Armed Services and Appropriations of the Senate and the House of Representatives] of the official of the Department of Defense designated as Chief Housing Officer under section 2890a [now 2581a] of title 10, United States Code, as added by subsection (a).
+20, 2019], the Secretary of Defense shall notify the congressional defense committees [Committees on Armed Services and Appropriations of the Senate and the House of Representatives] of the official of the Department of Defense designated as Chief Housing Officer under section 2890a [now 2851a] of title 10, United States Code, as added by subsection (a).
 Any time the designation of Chief Housing Officer changes, the Secretary of Defense shall update the notification of the congressional defense committees [Committees on Armed Services and Appropriations of the Senate and the House of Representatives] within 30 days after the new designation.”

 <a id="section-2852"></a>